 Log cabins and Summerhouses

 Planning permission rules that govern outbuildings most commonly apply to log cabins, summerhouses, and other large structures.
-However, the criteria for erecting a log cabin, summerhouse, or a similar building is fairly straightforward – planning permission is only needed if your structure will be larger than the above rules or used for a habitable space.
+However, the criteria for erecting a log cabin, summerhouse, or a similar building is fairly straightforward – planning permission is only needed if your structure will be used for living in, goes in the front garden, or otherwise exceeds any size limitations.

 Greenhouses